 All amounts which the student has paid, however denominated, shall be deemed to have been paid for instruction, unless the student has paid a specific charge for equipment as set forth in the agreement for the course of instruction.
 The last date of the student's attendance is used for all refund calculations.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.

 A student who cancels an enrollment agreement on or prior to the midnight of the seventh (7th) day of enrollment or after the student has attended the first class shall be entitled to receive a full refund.
-Cancellation shall occur when the student gives written notice to the School Director.
+The correct procedure for cancellation commences when the student gives written notice to the School Director.
+If sent by email to admin@studioarts.com, the sent date of the email will serve as the written notice of enrollment.
 If sent by mail, the written notice of cancellation is effective when postmarked, properly addressed with postage paid.